 So which is the best for you?
 The answer to that question will be different for everyone.

 Based on our experience, we feel concrete brick pavers offer better overall long-term value for your money.
-They are more durable and require less maintenance.
+They are more durable and easier to address problem areas & repair .
 They can be used for many applications including driveways, patios, walkways, around fire pits, in outdoor kitchens and are perfect for even seating areas.
 Pavers also offer many creative design options for that unique look everyone wants.